wix/wix-ui/packages/wix-ui-icons-common/README.md

 * Use a descriptive name since it'll be used as the React component name.
 * If the icon has multiple variations (small, large, outlined, filled), specify the variation at the end of the file name, e.g. `FormFieldErrorSmall.svg`.
 * Add the new SVG file to the `src/general/raw` or `src/system/raw` folder according to its purpose of usage (internal or external)

+* Every icon must have additional metadata describing the following attributes:

+	`title` - the name of the icon
+	`category` - icon type (`Actions`, `Communication`, etc.)
+	`description` - a short summary explaining the purpose of the icon and the context where it may appear `tags` - list of terms that may apply to icon, used in storybook search `sizes` - maps between the icon size in pixels (`"18"`/`"24"`) to the file name `aliases` - list of other filenames the icon appears as

+	When adding an icon, add the icon's metadata to the following file:
+	`src/general/metadata.ts` *for general icons*
+	or `src/system/metadata.ts` *for system icons*

 * After PR is merged to `wix-ui`, trigger and wait for `wix-style-react` build to finish, and approve new icons snapshot base-line (In Applitools)